askpng/solarpowered/README.md

 solarpowered is a learning and hobby project.
 My main goal is to better understand OCI images as a concept and in practice, and to eventually end up with the ideal base image for my laptop and future devices.

 These images boot and are fully functional for daily operations - further than that, I do not guarantee anything.
+I also deploy experiments every so often, and breakages or mishaps may happen.
+If you choose to daily-drive any of my images, kindly notify me so I know when to hold back.

 ## Why did you name this 'solarpowered'?
 Because I like Gawain from Fate/Extra & Fate/Grand Order.